rohittcodes/autoagentdesk/README.md

 ### Approach:
 - Researched existing tools and identified gaps.
 - Designed a scalable architecture for real-time log processing and natural language interaction.
-- Built the core functionality using Python, FastAPI, LangChain, and Fluvio.
+- Built the core functionality using Python, FastAPI, LangChain, and Chromadb.
 - Integrated Chromadb for log storage and trained the AI on diverse log queries.
 - Created a web interface for user-friendly interaction.
 - Iteratively improved the agent based on feedback.